PaperMC/docs/docs/paper/dev/api/plugin-configs.md

 config.save(file);
 ```

-This example reads the `items.yml` file from your plugin data directory.
-This file must exist and an error will be thrown if it doesn't.
+This example reads the `items.yml` file from your plugin's data directory.
+This file must exist, else an error will be thrown.

 :::danger[Blocking I/O]